pnlbwh/dMRIharmonization/README.md

 **NOTE** If there is any problem downloading test data, try manually downloading and unzipping it to `lib/tests/` folder.

-## 2. unittest
-You may run smaller and faster unittest as follows:

-    python -m unittest discover -v lib/tests/

 # List of images